opdavies/drupal-vm-cli/README.md

 ### Install via Composer

-You can add the Drupal VM Config Generator into any existing Composer managed project by adding the following to your `composer.json` file.
+You can add the Drupal VM Generator into any existing Composer managed project by adding the following to your `composer.json` file.

 ```json
 {